tjackadams/blog/content/2020-07-30_conditional-middleware-in-asp-net-core-3-1/index.md

 >  **if the requested route matches "/webchat/agent/available" then skip loading the session middleware.**

-There are other methods available too and these are found on the [official middleware documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-3.1#branch-the-middleware-pipeline).
+There are other methods available too and these are on the [official middleware documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-3.1#branch-the-middleware-pipeline).
 The result was the check for available agents was no longer keeping the session alive.

 ## Conclusion